Tips for Making the Best Latkes

 Latke-Making Tips

-- Always remove as much water as possible from your grated vegetables.
-Add the vegetables to a fine-mesh sieve and press out as much water as you can or wrap them in a clean kitchen towel and squeeze out the excess water by twisting the towel as hard as you can.
+• Always remove as much water as possible from your grated vegetables, including onions.
+There’s no need to do this with potatoes if you boil then chill them first.
+But you’ll want to transfer your grated onions to a fine-mesh sieve and press out as much water as you can.
+Don’t have time to boil and chill potatoes, grate and wrap them in a clean kitchen towel and squeeze out the excess water by twisting the towel as hard as you can.

-- Use potato starch instead of a GF flour as a binder.
+• Use potato starch instead of a GF flour as a binder.
 If you capture your potato water when you drain them, then let it sit, you can even pour off the water and be left with usable potato starch!
+But store-bought potato starch is great, too.

-- Use a flax egg or other vegan egg substitute if you want vegan latkes.
-They work great.
+• Use a flax egg or other vegan egg substitute if you want vegan latkes.
+They work perfectly.

 Ready to make some latkes?
 Try these recipes: